data-govt-nz/ckanext-dia/README.md

 # CKANEXT-DIA

+## CKAN < 2.9 support
+As of `1.3.0` this extention has been made to work with CKAN 2.9.
+While attempts have been made to maintain compatibility with prior version of CKAN, there may be issues.
+If any issues are discovered we are happy to accept PRs.
+Alternatively for compatibility <2.9 the `1.2.0` tag can be used.

 ## What am I?

 A simple CKAN extension to hold all overrides to CKAN required by the DIA (Department